brunj7/reproducibility-guide/sections/introduction/index.md

 > - _Auditable Research_.
 Sufficient records (including data and software) have been archived so that the research can be defended later if necessary or differences between independent confirmations resolved.
 The archive might be private, as with traditional laboratory notebooks.
 > - _Open or Reproducible Research_.
 Auditable research made openly available.
 This comprised well-documented and fully open code and data that are publicly available that would allow one to (a) fully audit the computational procedure, (b) replicate and also independently reproduce the results of the research, and (c) extend the results or apply the method to new problems.

-This kind of spectrum is valuable because it easy for us to understand how our current practices can be defined.
+This kind of spectrum is valuable because it is easy for us to understand how our current practices can be defined.
 It helps to pinpoint limitations that we face (for example many researchers are unable to publicly release sensitive data)  and identify basic changes we can make to improve reproducibility.

 ## How can software tools can make our research more reproducible?